Beno Eckmann

 Beno Eckmann (31 March 1917 – 25 November 2008) was a Swiss mathematician who made contributions to algebraic topology, homological algebra, group theory, and differential geometry.

 Life

-Born in Bern, Eckmann received his master's degree from Eidgenössische Technische Hochschule Zürich (ETH) in 1939.
-Later he studied there under Heinz Hopf, obtaining his Ph.D. in 1941.
-Eckmann was the 2008 recipient of the Albert Einstein Medal.
+Born to a Jewish family in Bern, Eckmann received his master's degree from Eidgenössische Technische Hochschule Zürich (ETH) in 1939.
+Later, he studied there under Heinz Hopf, obtaining his Ph.D. in 1941.
+His dissertation, on homotopy theory, was jointly supervised by Heinz Hopf and Ferdinand Gonseth.

+In 1942 he obtained a lecturer position at the University of Lausanne.
+He became an extraordinary professor there before, in 1948, taking a full professorship at ETH Zurich, where he remained until his 1984 retirement.
+He was also President of the Swiss Mathematical Society for 1961–1962, and the founding head of the Mathematics Research Institute at ETH Zurich from 1964 until his retirement.

+Recognition

+A colloquium in honor of Eckmann's 60th birthday was held in Zurich in 1977.
+Eckmann was elected to the Academia Europaea in 1993.
+He was the 2008 recipient of the Albert Einstein Medal.

+He was awarded honorary degrees by the University of Fribourg in 1964, the École Polytechnique Fédérale de Lausanne in 1967, and the Technion – Israel Institute of Technology in 1983.

 Legacy

 Calabi–Eckmann manifolds, Eckmann–Hilton duality, the Eckmann–Hilton argument, and the Eckmann–Shapiro lemma are named after Eckmann.

 Family

 Eckmann's son is mathematical physicist Jean-Pierre Eckmann.